Vyral/base-template/_posts/2018-10-01-sellers-stay-far-away-from-companies-offering-to-pay-cash-for-your-home.md

 **Here’s the truth: If it sounds too good to be true, it probably is.**

 One of our clients recently met with one such company.
 Over the phone, they had priced her home at $308,000—but this client’s home is actually worth about $330,000.
 When they visited her property, they started making price reductions based on things like the fact that she didn’t have granite countertops.
 And these deductions made no sense.
-Even though it only would have cost this client about $2,800 install granite countertops, the company chopped $4,000 off of their offer because her home lacked them.
+Even though it only would have cost this client about $2,800 to install granite countertops, the company chopped $4,000 off of their offer because her home lacked them.

 **The company made deduction after deduction like this until she was left with an offer of about $290,000—$18,000 less than what they had originally said they’d pay.**